 Please Note: Please see Transition Day under FAQ for more information on breaks between semesters.

 4. Can we bunk our beds?Yes!
 All extra-long twin beds in the residence halls are capable of being bunked.
-Once you arrive, contact the Housing Maintenance Call Center at (251) 460-7655 to request bed-bunking service.
+Once you arrive, contact the Housing Facilities Call Center at (251) 460-7655 to request bed-bunking service.
 This service is provided free of charge.

 5. How are the rooms furnished?Every student room is furnished with a bed frame, mattress, desk, chair, & closet or wardrobe per student.
 For specific sizes and measurements per room type, please see our Standard Room Furnishings page.
 Please Note: All furniture must stay in your room.
 Removing any furniture from your room may result in a charge.